IstoVisio/syGlassScriptsDirectory/README.md

 Welsome to the syGlass Python Script Library!
 This document will grow as new scripts are submitted by syGlass engineers or members of the community.
 Please feel free to submit a PR to add your own script, or write us at info@syglass.io for help getting your script hosted.

+Note that for now, these scripts do not support running directly from syGlass using a Conda environment.
+Please download Python directly from the Python website until this is resolved.

 ## Index

 ### Image Extractor